vilmarzti/dreaming/README.md

 Also create a folder for the background-subtraction algorithm.
 This should include the the segmentation masks that are used for training the NN's.

 The directories should have a similar pattern to this.
-Note the `backsub` folder which includes the above mentioned masks.
+Note the `backsub` folder which includes the above mentioned masks for the background subtraction algorithm.

 ```
 .